 Best Museum: Centre Pompidou, Victor Hugo’s house

 Personal experience: I love this area.
+It’s great in the summer and in the winter.
 You can find some streets that are super quiet and then stumble upon a very lively street next.
 There are many local boulangeries and fromageries on Ile Saint-Louis.

 Recommended Accommodation in Le Marais & Ile Saint-Louis: